nicpenning/PowerCuckoo/README.md

 # PowerCuckoo
 Using PowerShell to interact with Cuckoo

+What's this?
-Usage: Customizable script that reads Outlook email using the Outlook ComObject to read, parse, and send emails to Cuckoo for analysis
+- Customizable script that reads Outlook email using the Outlook ComObject to read, parse, and send emails to Cuckoo for analysis

 Much more to come!